Take an Official State-Approved Hunter Safety Course

 Can I take the hunter education course online?

-Yes, North Dakota offers approved online hunter education courses, often combined with an in-person skills session.
+Yes, North Dakota offers approved online hunter education courses, which must be followed by an in-person skills session.

 Is hunter education required for non-resident hunters?